The Definitive Injector Swap HOW-TO

-Please help me improve this post by posting your success so that I can confirm/OK some of these.
+*Please help me improve this post by posting your success so that I can add your data!

-Now I've come to the conclusion, and it seems to be the root of most problems have been leaky injectors.
-I'm guessing from sitting in the junkyard unused exposed to the elements makes these injectors highly prone to decay.
+The root of most problems people have had with this swap is leaky, old injectors untested from the junkyard.
+Exposed to the elements, these injectors are highly prone to decay.
 If you find your Jeep to be spewing white smoke or running rough, or if you just want to take the precautions and test the injectors first, here is an easy way to do it: